fabryandrea/RedshiftWorkshop/Lab4/README.md

 Now you will Query data using Redshift Spectrum and join with tables stored localy in Amazon Redshift.

-The use case usually with Redshift Spectrum is where customers have cold and warm data, where cold data is stored in s3 and can be queried using external table through Redshift Spectrum.
-Whereas the data stored local in Redshift only contain frequently accessed warm data, used frequently by users and for daily reports.
+The most common use for Redshift Spectrum is when customers have cold and warm data and they need to offload the cold data to S3.
+Cold data stored in s3, can be queried using external table through Redshift Spectrum.
+Whereas the data stored local in Redshift only contain frequently accessed warm data, used by users and for daily reports.
 In this Lab your Redshift Cluster stores data between 1996-01 and 1998-08 year/month.
-The cold data has been offloaded to S3 and contains historical data from 1992-01 through 1995-12. you will be able to query the historical data via Redshift Spectrum.
+The cold data has been offloaded to S3 and contains historical data from 1992-01 through 1995-12.
+You will be able to query the historical data via Redshift Spectrum.
 The data stored on S3 uses parquet file format partitioned by month and year on the fields o_yearmonth, l_yearmonth for the tables orders and lineitem respectively.
 S3 stores historical data from 1992-01 through 1995-12.